-The size of the financial planning firm dictates where you find Form ADV Part I. If your financial planner or his firm manages $25 million or more in assets, the company is required to register with the SEC with limited exceptions.
-You can find the forms in the commission's searchable database.
+The size of the financial planning firm affects where you'll find Form ADV Part I. Thanks to the Dodd-Frank financial reform law, if your financial planner or his firm manages at least $110 million in assets, the company is required to register with the SEC with limited exceptions (those with $100 million or less must register with state regulators).
+You can find forms filled out by SEC-registered firms and many state-registered firms in the commission's searchable database.

 Part II of Form ADV is even more detailed and comes from the adviser himself.
 Advisers are required to furnish you with Part II before you sign on as a client, and annually afterward.